Analysis of the near-side ridge structure in pp collisions via Momentum-Kick Model: Momentum-Kick Model (MKM)

 The initial parton momentum distribution is calculated using the following soft scattering model \cite{Wong_3, Wong_4, Wong_5}:

-where $A_{\text{ridge}}$ serves as the normalization constant and $T$ represents the temperature of the medium particles.
-Given that pions are expected to make up the majority of the parton composition, we set the medium parton mass ($m$) equal to the pion mass.
+where $A_{\text{ridge}}$ serves as the normalization constant for the initial partons, and $T$ represents the temperature of the medium particles.
+Although the medium is composed of a variety of partons, we set the medium parton mass ($m$) to the pion mass because pions dominate the observed hadron composition.
 The fall-off parameter ($a$) determines the slope of the decrease in the $1-x$ distribution.
 We examined the fall-off parameter with several values (0.05, 0.5, 1, and 5), and no significant differences were observed.
 Consequently, we set $a = 0.5$, consistent with previous studies \cite{PbPb, Wong_1}, ensuring the general applicability of the MKM.

 In determining the cut-off parameter $m_d$, which prevents divergence at small $p_{Ti}$, we initially considered setting it to the pion mass ($m_\pi$) since pions are the most abundantly produced particles in collision experiments.
 In contrast, previous studies set it to 1 GeV \cite{PbPb, Wong_1}, so we compared the ridge yield for $m_d = m_\pi$ and $1$ GeV, while keeping other parameters unchanged.
 This results are shown in Figure \ref{figure:pTdis} Here, the curves have been normalized to the same peak value for comparison.
 The solid lines represent $m_d=1$ GeV, and the dashed lines represent $m_d=m_\pi$ in pp collisions at 13 TeV from ALICE (red) and 7 TeV from CMS (grey).